 This article may contain affiliate links.
 Please see our affiliate disclaimer in the footer menu for more information.
 Thank you for your support!

-If you’re looking for the best book editing and proofreading services available, I’ve got you covered!
-I’ve researched a multitude of companies to bring you the best of the best.
+If you’re looking for the best book editing and proofreading services available, I can help you.
+I’m a trained proofreader who has researched more than 70 companies to identify the strongest options.

 Let’s learn more about these companies so you can choose the one that best meets your needs.